Philipp Franz von Siebold: Von Siebold museums

 His collections laid the foundation for the ethnographic museums of Munich and Leiden.
-Alexander von Siebold, one of his sons by his European wife, donated much of the material left behind after Siebold's death in Würzburg to the British Museum in London.
+Alexander von Siebold, one of his sons by his European wife, offered for purchase some of the material left behind in Würzburg after von Siebold's death to the British Museum in London, but the offer was declined.
 The Royal Scientific Academy of St. Petersburg purchased 600 colored plates of the Flora Japonica.

 Another son, Heinrich (or Henry) von Siebold (1852–1908), continued part of his father's research.
 He is recognized, together with Edward S. Morse, as one of the founders of modern archaeological efforts in Japan.
+His archaeological material was sold to the British Museum.